artcore-c/Cerebrum/cerebrum-pi/README.md

 ## Overview

-The CM4 Orchestrator is the intelligent routing layer between users and the VPS inference backend.
-It never runs language models locally—instead, it prepares prompts, manages context, and coordinates requests to maximize efficiency and safety.

-## Overview

 The CM4 Orchestrator transforms a Raspberry Pi into an intelligent AI coordination layer.
-It performs all prompt analysis, context management, and request routing locally, then delegates model execution to the VPS backend—maximizing both systems' strengths.
+It performs all prompt analysis, context management, and request routing locally, then delegates model execution to the VPS backend.
+With this distributed approach we create a unique hybrid system that maximizes each component for optimum efficiency and safety.

 **The CM4 Orchestrator provides:**
 - **Prompt intelligence** - Extracts instructions, chunks large code, deduplicates patterns